British Hedgehog Preservation Society – Frequently asked questions.

 What food should I offer to my hedgehog visitors?

-The best things to offer are Hedgehog food, meaty cat or dog food or complete cat biscuits.
+The best things to offer are good quality meaty hedgehog food or cat biscuits.
 The only drink that should be offered is water (especially in dry weather and when offering dry food).

 There’s a hedgehog in my garden sunbathing, is that ok?